Military Highway

-Military Highway is a four-to-eight-lane roadway built in the South Hampton Roads region of eastern Virginia, USA during World War II.
+Military Highway is a four-to-eight-lane roadway built in the South Hampton Roads region of eastern Virginia, United States, during World War II.
 Carrying US 13 for most of its length, it also carries US 58, and US 460 while in Chesapeake.
 It is a major alternate route for the Hampton Roads Beltway, crossing four major freeways along its length.

 History

 Original construction

 During World War II, the military build-up meant more people locating in the South Hampton Roads area, bringing many automobiles to the area.
 The military needed to move personnel and materials fast and could not be bogged down in traffic.
 Federal, state and officials of the independent city of Norfolk came up with a plan to build a more efficient highway to alleviate traffic problems.
 All parties agreed on a 15 mi long semi-circumferential section, from the western edge of Norfolk County just outside Portsmouth through a portion of Princess Anne County to reach Admiral Taussig Boulevard (then VA 170) near the Norfolk Navy Base at Sewell's Point.

 The proposed "super" highway, named Military Highway, was designed and built in 1943 for approximately $2.5 million.
 Military Highway can lay claim to a lot of "firsts."
 It was one of the first multi-lane highways (4-lanes, two in each direction) constructed in the area.
 The new roadway included several overpasses, bridges, interchanges, and a roundabout called Lansdale Traffic Circle.
 The cloverleaf interchange constructed at Military Highway and Virginia Beach Boulevard was the first ever built in Virginia.
 Near the western end, there were 45 mi/h S-curves as the highway passed on a bridge over the Virginian Railway, with short approach fills and considerable grades.
 The newly created feature became known as Bower's Hill, although the area had that name much earlier, by the mid 19th century, according to old maps.
 As one of the highest features for miles around, Bower's Hill on the Military Highway became something of a landmark for travelers.

 The Gilmerton Bridge, a new drawbridge, was built to cross the Southern Branch Elizabeth River, a location which provides access to port facilities and is a portion of the Atlantic Intracoastal Waterway.
 Military Highway also crosses the Eastern Branch Elizabeth River on a fixed span bridge.